Manoj0223/hiver-support-agen/README.md

 software version so the issue can be investigated further.
 8. Escalation Policy

-The prototype uses historical evidence availability as one of its primary safety signals.
+The primary safety signal is historical evidence availability.

 Current retrieval threshold: